tusharjain1082/DiaryJournal.Net/README.md

 # DiaryJournal.Net
 an open source and free desktop/laptop diary and journal software project from Tushar Jain, for latest Visual Studio 2022, Windows 10/11 and .Net 6.0. includes precompiled program files to use as your diary/journal application.

-# version 1.7.3.0
+# version 1.7.5.0
-published 09 December 2022. major upgrade. major improvements. new additions. some bugs also fixed. some project files were missing and solution file was older obsolete version, i have corrected everything. the entire solution is now compiling and binary files are being produced in bin\ directory as expected.
+published 09 December 2022. major upgrade. major improvements. new additions. some bugs also fixed. added formal printing support. some project files were missing and solution file was older obsolete version, i have corrected everything. the entire solution is now compiling and binary files are being produced in bin\ directory as expected.

 # requirements
 A Desktop or Laptop PC, .Net 6.0 and .Net Desktop 6.0 is the basic requirement.
 You need latest version of .Net 6, not the first version 6.0.
 You can run the executable software files in any Windows where .Net 6.0 and .Net 6.0 Desktop Runtime (both latest version not first version) properly installs and functions.